vvvardhan3/100days_of_java_programming/README.md

         1. Find the quadrants in which coordinates lie
         2. Find the number of days in a given month of a given year
 ## Day-11
-        1. Calculate income tax based on income slabs
+        1. Calculate salary after the tax within given tax slabs
         2. Roots of QE
 ## Day-12
         1. Find the biggest of two numbers using ternary operator